How to plan the perfect Yosemite vacation

 The Gig Team is here to help!
-Because we want you to make the most of your Yosemite adventure, we’ve created this guide offering a few of our favorite destinations, as well as important information you’ll want to keep in mind as you plan your visit.
+Because we want you to make the most of your Yosemite adventure, we’ve created this guide to offer a few of our favorite destinations, as well as important information you’ll want to keep in mind as you plan your visit.

 When to Go, What to See